Convex Regression in Multidimensions: Suboptimality of Least Squares Estimators: Proofs of fixed-design results for the unrestricted convex LSE

-Because the distance between the boundary of $\Omega\setminus \Omega_0$ can be decomposed into at most $2F$ piece of width $\delta$.
-By Khinchine's flatness theorem, the grid points in $\Omega\setminus \Omega_0$ contained in $cF$ hyperplanes for some constant $c$.
+Because the distance between the boundary of $\Omega$ and the boundary of $\Omega_0$ is no larger than $\delta$, the set $\Omega\setminus \Omega_0$ can be decomposed into at most $2F$ pieces of width $\delta$.
+By Khinchine's flatness theorem, the grid points in $\Omega\setminus \Omega_0$ are contained in $cF$ hyperplanes for some constant $c$.
 The intersection of $\Omega$ and each of these hyperplanes is a $(d-1)$ dimensional convex polytope.
-This enables us to obtain covering number estimates on $\Omega\setminus \Omega_0$ using induction on dimension.
-This concludes the proof of Theorem \ref{polytope}.
+This enables us to obtain covering number estimates on $\Omega\setminus \Omega_0$ using lower dimensional estimates.
+Because the desired covering number estimate is known to be true for $d=1$, the result follows from mathematical induction on dimension.
+This concludes the proof of Theorem \ref{polytope}. \end{proof}